anz-bank/sysl/docs/language_guide.md

     customer_id <: Customer.customer_id
 ```
 In the above example:
+  * `CustomerOrderModel` is a user-defined top-level app that contains definitions of various tables or types in your data model.
   * Customer.customer_id is a primary key.
   * CustomerOrder has a foreign key customer_id which refers to the primary key of Customer (i.e. customer_id).

 See [data.sysl](assets/data.sysl) for complete example for Relation model.

 ![](assets/data-Relational-Model.png)

 #### Object Model
-Define a typical in memory Object model of an application
+Define a typical in-memory Object model of an application like so:
 ```java
 CustomerOrderModel:
   !type Address: